titonova/docs-2/README.md

 The WireUI Doc provides some components to facilitate the writing experience.

-You are welcome to explore the code in `resources/views/livewire/` folder to view real usage examples.
+You are welcome to explore the code in the `resources/views/livewire/` folder to view real usage examples.

 <br/>